RobustoFramework/Robusto/components/robusto/conductor/README.md

 This should be significantly shorter than the awake time of the Conductor as we might not catch it when it's awake otherwise.

-_Note that if the sleep cycle is long, for example five hours, it will that long to do so, which may require a lot of energy, so it is important to have too narrow margins for the conductor awake time_
+_Note that if the sleep cycle is long, for example five hours, it will take long to do so, which may require a lot of energy, so it is important to not have so narrow margins for the conductor awake time that clients frequently goes out of sync_

 ### Wake-up margin
 _-> "Wake-up margin in seconds"_